 Describing a “dangerous dog” becomes even more slippery when one looks at what constitutes an “unprovoked” attack.
 What exactly would you consider a “threat” worthy of a danger label?

-A savvy dog owner realizes that the silent dog with lowered head, showing the whites of his eyes and stiffly wagging his tail literally shouts his warning to keep away or risk a bite.
+A savvy dog owner realizes that the silent dog with lowered head, showing the whites of its eyes and stiffly wagging its tail shouts its warning to keep away or risk a bite.
 Approaching this dog provokes an attack.
-But a child or uninformed adult might instead interpret the wagging as invitation to approach and consider the resulting bite “unprovoked.”
+But a child or uninformed adult might instead interpret the wagging as an invitation to approach and consider the resulting bite “unprovoked.”
 They might stare at the dog, pick up a toy that belongs to the dog, wear a Halloween costume that scares the dog—all these things seem innocent to people but are indeed justifiable provocation to defend or even attack in the eyes of the dog, so it's best to know how dogs communicate.

 The dog can be friendly yet still defined as dangerous.
 Overly playful dogs that jump up on a toddler or elderly person pose a risk.
 Even well-adjusted family pets can act with uncharacteristic aggression if caught up in the pack (mob) mentality of multiple dogs.

 Multiple Factors Related to Dangerous Dogs

 It would be so much easier to simply identify at-risk dogs by breed or other means, and then ban them.
 But there is no single factor to point out this information.

 Frankly, the more popular the breed, the greater the contact with larger numbers of people and that increases the potential for problems—as well as poor breeding typical of increased demand.
 Breeds responsible for dog bite fatalities have varied over time, in direct relationship to how popular the breed was at the time.

 Today, the dogs that get the worst press include “pit bull” type breeds.
 But between 1975 and 1980, in one notable survey, the breeds most often associated with deadly attacks were the German shepherd, “husky-type” dogs, St. Bernard, bull terrier, and Great Danes.